dtechsrv/LibreELEC.tv_Archive/README.md

+# THIS PROJECT HAS BEEN ARCHIVED!

+Please visit the new active repository with LibreELEC 9.2 branch for Amlogic devices: [dtechsrv/LibreELEC-AML](https://github.com/dtechsrv/LibreELEC-AML).

 # LibreELEC - OTT Meson 8* + GXL Edition

 Unofficial community sources and firmware binaries for some Amlogic S805/S812 and S905x based devices.